-COMPANY % women in leadership - absolute count % women on the board % women in committees Female chair of Board Female CEO Vestas Wind Systems 28 27 29 25 8 8
+COMPANY % women in leadership - absolute count % women on the board % women in committees Female chair of Board Female CEO Vestas Wind Systems 28 27 29 25 × ×

 40 For easier visualisation, the GDI scores are displayed with two digits (from 0.00 to 2.00).
+Companies that may appear to have the same GDI score may actually show differences when all digits are taken into account.